 In addition to the transfer of substances, the placenta has two other main functions.
 It can act as a barrier between the mother and the foetus, preventing some harmful substances in the blood of the mother from damaging the foetus.
 However, it cannot exclude all harmful substances passing to the foetus.
 For example, alcohol can cross the placental barrier.
 The placenta also acts as an endocrine organ, producing several important hormones during pregnancy.
 These hormones work together to control the growth and development of the placenta and the foetus, and act on the mother to support the pregnancy and prepare for childbirth.

 The placenta produces two steroid hormones – oestrogen and progesterone.
-Progesterone acts to maintain pregnancy by supporting the lining of the uterus, which provides the environment for the foetus and the placenta to grow.
-Progesterone prevents the shedding of this lining (similar to that which occurs at the end of a menstrual cycle), which would result in pregnancy loss.
-Progesterone also suppresses the uterine wall’s ability to contract, which is important in preventing labour from occurring before the end of pregnancy.
+Progesterone acts to maintain pregnancy by supporting the lining of the uterus (womb), which provides the environment for the foetus and the placenta to grow.
+Progesterone prevents the shedding of this lining (similar to that which occurs at the end of a menstrual cycle), since this would result in pregnancy loss.
+Progesterone also suppresses the ability of the muscular layer of the uterine wall to contract, which is important in preventing labour from occurring before the end of pregnancy.
 Oestrogen levels rise towards the end of pregnancy.
 Oestrogen acts to stimulate the growth of the uterus to accommodate the growing foetus and allows the uterus to contract by countering the effect of progesterone.
 In this way, it prepares the uterus for labour.
 Oestrogen also stimulates the growth and development of the mammary glands during pregnancy, in preparation for breastfeeding.

-The placenta also releases several protein hormones, which include human chorionic gonadotrophin, human placental lactogen, placental growth hormone, relaxin and kisspeptin.
+The placenta also releases several protein hormones, which include human chorionic gonadotrophin', human placental lactogen, placental growth hormone, relaxin and kisspeptin.
 Human chorionic gonadotrophin is the first hormone to be released from the developing placenta and is the hormone that is measured in a pregnancy test.
-It acts as a signal to the mother’s body that pregnancy has occurred by maintaining progesterone production from the corpus luteum, another temporary endocrine gland found in the ovary.
+It acts as a signal to the mother’s body that pregnancy has occurred by maintaining progesterone production from the corpus luteum, a temporary endocrine gland found in the ovary.
 The function of human placental lactogen is not completely understood, although, it is thought to promote the growth of the mammary glands in preparation for lactation.
 It is also believed to help regulate the mother's metabolism by increasing maternal blood levels of nutrients for use by the foetus.
 A similar role is played by placental growth hormone, which predominates during pregnancy due to suppression of growth hormone produced by the maternal pituitary gland.
 Relaxin causes the relaxation of pelvic ligaments and softening of the cervix at the end of pregnancy, which aids the process of labour.
 Kisspeptin is a recently identified hormone, which is important for many aspects of human fertility.
-In the placenta, kisspeptin regulates its growth into the lining of mother’s womb (endometrium).
-A number of other peptide hormones have been recently identified to regulate blood vessel formation within the placenta, which allows it to exchange nutrients from the mother to baby; these peptide hormones include soluble endoglin (sEng), soluble fms-like tyrosine kinase 1 (sFlt-1) and placental growth factor (PlGF).
+In the placenta, kisspeptin appears to regulate placental growth into the lining of mother’s womb (endometrium).
+A number of other peptide hormones have been recently identified to regulate blood vessel formation within the placenta, which is crucial in allowing the placenta to exchange nutrients from the mother to baby; these peptide hormones include soluble endoglin (sEng), soluble fms-like tyrosine kinase 1 (sFlt-1) and placental growth factor (PlGF).